Divine Canines provides free animal-assisted therapy services to various populations in Central Texas, including:

 Divine Canines was formed in 2004 by a group of dog lovers who had the goal of sharing the unconditional love of dogs with people confined to

 special needs facilities in Central Texas.
 We began with a group of five handlers and dogs, one large client – the Austin State Hospital

 – and a professional dog trainer who generously agreed to volunteer his time.

-facilities and hundreds of children, adults and elderly persons on a regular basis.
+We now have more than 100 dog-handler teams who visit two dozen facilities and hundreds of children, adults and elderly persons on a regular basis.
 Our clients face various challenges,

 confidence, communication, relaxation, and trust.

 Our success is based on two simple premises.
 First, there

 exists a deep, mysterious bond of healing between humans and their dogs.
 Second, dog enthusiasts are a responsible, dedicated and